A very warm welcome to new students considering joining the Department of English this Autumn!

-There are, of course, unusual challenges to embarking on a degree programme in Autumn 2020.
-In the beginning, at least, your student experience will be a bit different to usual, and blended learning will be a part of that.
-However, we will give as much on-campus small-group teaching as we can and we will be responding to the changing situation, so that your studies will be valuable, meaningful and rewarding throughout.
-There are benefits as well as uncertainties to studying at a time when unusual circumstances prompt re-thinking and new approaches.
-As we all adapt to living in the time of Covid-19, studying English at Bristol remains a wonderful opportunity to flourish intellectually and personally.
-During your time with us, you can expect to make great strides not only in your in-depth literary knowledge, but also in a range of skills and aptitudes – analytical and evaluative capacities, writing and communication skills, creativity and problem-solving skills, ability to work independently and in groups, professional skills and employability – and confidence.
+In short, studying English at Bristol remains a wonderful opportunity to flourish intellectually and personally.
+During your time with us, you can expect to make great strides not only in your literary knowledge, but also in a range of skills and aptitudes – analytical and evaluative capacities, writing and communication skills, creativity and problem-solving skills, ability to work independently and in teams, professional skills and employability – and of course confidence.

 Dr Samantha Matthews

 To prepare for your first year with us, we have some suggestions for you.
 Click on the link for more info.